-This Tiny Home That Runs On Dunkin' Is Powered By Your Favorite Coffee
+You Can Visit A Tiny Home That Runs On Dunkin' Coffee For The Ultimate Pick-Me-Up

 Like so many "typical millennials," I try my best to live an eco-friendly lifestyle.
 I recycle as often as I can, I own (and constantly carry around) a reusable straw, and if I ever end up buying a car of my own, you'd better believe it'll be a freakin' hybrid.
 I'm just trying to save the earth one step at a time, what can I say?
 Anyway, I was recently lucky enough to visit a highly sustainable tiny home in Madison Square Park, and it's totally powered by Dunkin' coffee grounds.
 Yes, you heard that correctly — this tiny Home That Runs on Dunkin' exists, and you can visit it for yourself.